 More about Dr. Robin Foster.....

 Animals have always been the defining element of my life and work.
 I have a PhD in Animal Behavior from the University of Washington, and a dual BS in Biology and Psychology from the University of Michigan.
 My professional certifications include Certified Horse Behavior Consultant (CHBC) with the IAABC, board Certified Applied Animal Behaviorist (CAAB) with the Animal Behavior Society, and Certified Fear Free Professional.

-I've been riding horses since the age of five, and over the years my practical experience with animals has included working as a full time animal care officer for the Humane Society and as a stable groom and trainer's assistant at Emerald Downs, showing dogs in conformation, and owning and breeding racing thoroughbred race horses.
+I've been riding horses since the age of five.
+Over the years my practical experience with animals has included working as a full time animal care officer for the Humane Society and as a stable groom and trainer's assistant at Emerald Downs, showing dogs in conformation, and owning and breeding thoroughbred race horses.
 I am a board member with the Lake Washington Saddle Club and the club's Trail-Obstacle Challenge and English-Western schooling show manager.